bixb922/crank-organ/doc-software/README.md

 # 23. Troubleshooting

 If there are delays during music playback such as extraneous silences or lengthened notes, check that you only have either the "Tune list" or the "Performance" page open.
-Check open tabs on your browser and close all other pages.
 Only these two pages (and perhaps the Home Page) are well adjusted for music playback.

 If you added tunes to the /tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the "Edit Tunelib" button on the main page to have the new files and any changes to the existing files recognized.
-This step is usually not necessary.

 If you the microcontroller's browser does not respond:
 * Some browsers sometimes change the http:// prefix to https://.
 This software does not recognize https://
 * Some cell phones that are older than about 2021 do not recognize node names such as mycrankorgan.local.
 You'll have to use the IP address.
 * Make sure you have WiFi active in your cell phone.
 * Make sure the access points defined in the configuration of the microcontroller are accessible.
+* Make sure both microcontroller and cell phone are in WiFi range of the router.

 If browser response is slow, check the WiFi signal.
 Move the crank organ nearer to the router, or use the hotspot that your cell phone provides.
 The WiFi scan on the "System" page provides the signal strength as seen by the microcontroller. dBm in the range of  -70dB to -90dB are good (-90dB is best).
 Around -60dB leads to delays.